lesleycw/docs/security/lab01/lab01.rst

 :**WAF-Rules object**: Is a mechanism for advanced users and is described earlier as the explicit
                        mode.
 One can select rules in core-rule-set or volterra-rule-set to be enabled/disabled by configuring the waf-rules-object appropriately:
 - Whether a rule is blocking or alerting
 - Rules hit thresholds
 - Exclude or include list of rule id(s)

 The built-in rules processor takes the WAF object and automatically creates a WAF-rules object that contains the detailed configuration information that can be used by the WAF.
 The processing engine works on the basis of the following information:

-- **Application Profile:** Defines the technologies used to build the app - Programming languages used, content management systems used, types of servers, etc.
+:**Application Profile**: Defines the technologies used to build the app - Programming languages used,
+                          content management systems used, types of servers, etc.
-- **Types of attacks to detect:** Defines the types of attacks that need to be detected and prevented (SQL injection, XSS, Protocol, etc.)
+**Types of Attacks to Detect**: Defines the types of attacks that need to be detected and prevented
+                                (SQL injection, XSS, Protocol, etc.)

 Automatically generated WAF-rules object cannot be modified by users and this object is owned by the system.
 However the user can always copy this auto-generated WAF-rules object and further tune it.